Our clients often ask us about Flutter, wanting to know the following:

 6. If you want to use some platform-specific features, Flutter has you covered as well - thanks to easy-to-use platform channels that allow for direct communication with the native platform, you don’t have to worry about being locked out from using native features.

-8. This popularity and the fact that it has surpassed other cross-platform frameworks make finding a Flutter Developer easier, so in the long run, it should be easy to build the in-house team if needed.
+9. This popularity and the fact that it has surpassed other cross-platform frameworks make finding a Flutter developer easier, so in the long run, it should be easy to build an in-house team if needed.

-9. It’s Google’s 2nd most popular open-source project, and with over 154k stars on GitHub (June 2023), it’s the most popular mobile framework available.
+Flutter, in general, is Google’s 2nd most popular open-source project, and with over 159K stars on GitHub (January 2024), it’s one of the most popular mobile frameworks available.

 Still, despite all the positive implications of choosing Flutter, there are still some drawbacks of which you need to be aware.
-Most of them are related to the case of creating a web up from the Flutter code, so they don’t really belong in this section.
+Most of them are related to the case of creating a web app from the Flutter code, so they don’t really belong in this section.
 However, we have observed that many of our clients who have chosen Flutter for mobile development wanted to use it also for the website since this is fairly free, provided the mobile apps are already built using Flutter.
-Scroll down if you want to see how Flutter works with the web and what problems you can expect.

 Since its birth in 2018, Flutter has grown to be extremely powerful and competitive.
 Any problems related to its previous editions have been resolved, and Flutter is becoming the default choice for building new mobile applications worldwide.
 The only arguments against Flutter are currently related to the fact that Google may stop supporting it for internal reasons.
 Those are purely political arguments.
 Still, in this worst-case scenario, you need to remember that with the scale Flutter has already achieved, this gap will surely be filled by other community members.